Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/ampli.md

     ```

 !!!note
-    Note: when using Ampli in the browser, we recommend loading `amplitude-js` as a module rather than as a JS snippet.
+    Note: when using Ampli in the browser, Amplitude recommends loading `amplitude-js` as a module rather than as a JS snippet.

 ### Pull the SDK into your project